 We target x86 because x86-TSO gives us a relatively simple and well-understood relaxed memory model for a common multiprocessor.
-CompCert 1.5 targets sequential PowerPC and ARM assembly language, but these have much more intricate concurrent behaviour [Sarkar et al. 2011; Alglave et al. 2010]).
+CompCert 1.5 targets sequential PowerPC and ARM assembly language, but these have much more intricate concurrent behaviour [SSA+11; AMSS10]).
 We therefore implemented an x86 backend, described in §5.6, adopting parts of the new x86 backend of CompCert 1.8 but with a different instruction semantics.